head start

 Head Start children show Elizabeth a family tree project.
 May 2025.

-Recently, CEO Elizabeth Fitzsimons visited our Boys and Girls Club Head Start program to spend time with students and staff for a firsthand look at the engaging learning environment our team fosters every day.
+Recently, CEO Elizabeth (Fitzsimons) Wilberg visited our Boys and Girls Club Head Start program to spend time with students and staff for a firsthand look at the engaging learning environment our team fosters every day.

 As she previously shared during Teacher Appreciation Week, “You don’t just teach; you nurture, inspire, and uplift.
 You create safe spaces for our youngest community members to grow, discover, and feel loved.”